chuongnguyen26/cse15l-lab-reports/Lab_4_Report.md

 Key Pressed: `<Ctrl-r> java <space><enter>`

 * The java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests command was in the search history.
 But since I don't know where exactly in the search history, I pressed "**Ctrl-R**" to enable search command and searched for the "java" pattern.
 But since "javac" also contains the substring "java", typing "java" alone won't be helpful.
 To have the pattern "java" stands as its own word, press "**space**" immediately after "java".
-Once I found the correct "java" command, I pressed "**enter**" to run the "java" command line that will run the TestListExamples file.
-Since I know that I only ran "java" command line on TestListExamples file prior to the competition, by searching through the search history with the pattern "java**space**>" will give me the correct command line.
+Once I found the correct "java" command, I pressed "**enter**" to run the "java" command line that will run the ListExamplesTests file.
+Since I know that I only ran "java" command line on ListExamplesTests file prior to the competition, by searching through the search history with the pattern "java**space**>" will give me the correct command line.

 ---